 Working with physicians and following state guidelines, we developed protocols enabling us to successfully open our camps this past July.
 The strategies planned to continue include:

 - Smaller group sizes

 - Minimal mixing between participant groups

 - Maximizing outdoor time

-- Use of face coverings indoors and when social distancing is difficult outdoors.
+- Use of face coverings indoors.

 - Increased sanitation of high touch surfaces

 - Additional emphasis on handwashing.

 - Self-administered daily health screening for all participants